About 5K Lawrence residents receive the wrong water and sewer bill from the city due to tech issue

 Lawrence's City Hall, located at 6 E. Sixth St., shown in June 2025.

-Lawrence city officials said an issue with the city’s print bill vendor has led to thousands of customers receiving the wrong person’s bill.
+Lawrence city officials said a processing error by the city’s print bill vendor has led to thousands of customers receiving the wrong person’s bill.

-The City of Lawrence posted Monday morning on Facebook that it is aware of a “printing and mailing error” for utility bills that had a bill date of March 16, 2026.
-The city noted that a bill may have been printed correctly for one customer, but sent to a different customer because of an error from the city’s vendor.
+The City of Lawrence posted Monday morning on Facebook that it is aware of a “printing and mailing error” for utility bills dated March 16, 2026.
+The city noted that a bill may have been printed correctly for one customer but sent to a different customer because of an error by the city’s vendor.

-Brady said that for customers who received incorrect bills, the city’s online system had the correct information for utility bills.
-Customers can view those bill through the city’s online customer portal at https://utilitybilling.lawrenceks.gov.
+Brady said that the city’s online system had the correct information for utility bills, and customers can view those bills through the city’s online customer portal at https://utilitybilling.lawrenceks.gov.

 The city shared on social media that customers could get an email copy of their bill sent to them upon request by emailing utilitybilling@lawrenceks.gov.

-The city said it is currently “working with (its) vendor to investigate” the error and will send out corrected mailing to affected customers.
-Brady said the city plans to provide additional information about the error later Monday afternoon.
+The city said it is currently “working with (its) vendor to investigate” the error and will send out corrected mailings to affected customers.